pirony/ks-vue-fullpage/readme.md

             easing: 'Linear',
             // Animation type, default to 'slideY'.
 Should be one of 'slideY', 'slideX', or 'fade'
             animationType: 'slideX',
-            // Wait for content animation to finish. default to 0
+            // Content animation delay.
+Wait for content animation to finish. default to 0
             animationDelay: 500,
             // Hides dot nav, default to false.
             hideNav: false,